What Researchers Did

 What They Found

-They found a 65-year-old female patient with air bubbles in her colonic mucosa and a duodenal tumor.
+They found a 65-year-old female patient with air bubbles in her colonic mucosa and a duodenal tumour.
 The study concluded that intestinal pneumatosis is typically managed conservatively, involving antibiotics, hyperbaric oxygen, and supportive measures, unless complications such as obstruction or perforation are present.

 Canadian Relevance